aws/aws-application-networking-k8s/docs/how-it-works.md

 ## Understanding the Gateway API Controller

 For medium and large-scale customers, applications can often spread across multiple areas of a cloud.
-For example, information pertaining to a company’s authentication, billing, and inventory may each be stored by services running on different VPCs in AWS.
+For example, information pertaining to a company’s authentication, billing, and inventory may each be served by services running on different VPCs in AWS.
 Someone wanting to run an application that is spread out in this way might find themselves having to work with multiple ways to configure:

 * Authentication and authorization